miso-lims/miso-lims/docs/admin/site-configuration.md

 Interval in milliseconds to poll Run Scanner(s).
 Defaults to `300000` (5 minutes) if unspecified;

+### `miso.runscanner.httpBasicAuthUsername`

+Username to use for HTTP Basic authentication when connecting to Run Scanner.

+### `miso.runscanner.httpBasicAuthPassword`

+Password to use for HTTP Basic authentication when connecting to Run Scanner.

 ### `miso.boxscanner.servers`

 Config for Visionmate or DP5Mirage bulk barcode scanners.
 Enter in format